golang/geo/README.md

 ### Encode/Decode

 Encoding of S2 Go types is committed and is interoperable with C++ and Java.
-Decoding has not yet started, but will be worked on in the near future.
+Decoding for Loops and Rects is now completed.
+The remaining types will be worked on in the future.